TomGiz/supermarket_checkout/README.md

 # Overview
 This is code for the Supermarket Checkout kata.
-I used it to train unit testing to the team.
+I used it to train unit testing and test-driven development to the team.

 # Resources:
  * https://github.com/asierba/Katas.CSharp